Athrudev/Advanced-QR-Code-Generator/README.md

 ## Acknowledgments
 - Thanks to the creators of segno, pyzbar, Pillow, and cryptography libraries.
-- Animated QR code feature inspired by [mention any inspirations if applicable]

 ## Contact
 For any queries or suggestions, please open an issue in this repository.